When U2 Kicked Things Off With the Debut EP ‘3’

 There was room to grow.
 Bono was still performing with an of-the-moment post-punk attitude.
 And their fidgety rhythm section, then more directly influenced by Echo and the Bunnymen, would continue to evolve from this nascent sound, as well.

-But that was entirely understandable.
+That was understandable.
 After all, they'd only actually been called U2 for a short time at this point, having shifted from a six- and five-man lineup that was first known as Feedback and then the Hype.
 The trimmed-down quartet, rounded out by bassist Adam Clayton and drummer Larry Mullen Jr., won a talent competition sponsored by Guinness in 1978, then aced an audition with CBS Ireland and, later, earned an opening spot on several tours.

-The EP was a culmination of that quick rise to regional notice, after paying their dues in teen bands dating back to 1976.
+The EP was a culmination of that rise to regional notice, after paying their dues in teen bands dating back to 1976.
 And, in at least one instance, it has continued to play a role in their career, even as U2 became an international sensation.

 Still, things started awfully small.
 3 was produced as an Ireland-only release with an initial pressing of just 1,000 copies, then reissued six times as their fame grew.
 The track listing was actually determined by a listener poll on a local radio show, which found callers most interested in "Out of Control" as the lead-off song.

 Bono, however, was already wrestling with much bigger issues.
 He wrote "Out of Control" during a period when he was still wrestling with his mother's death a few years earlier.
 "I said, 'Well here we are,'" Bono remembered in a talk with Musician.
 "I'm 18, and the two most important things in my life – being born and dying – are completely out of my hands.
 What's the point?
 At that point in my life, I had a lot of anger and discontent when I couldn't find answers.
 It was violent, but mentally violent."